 Learn How To Slip Stitch Crochet

 Slip stitch is the shortest of all crochet stitches.
-Unlike other stitches, slip stitches are not usually used on their own to produce a fabric.
+Unlike other stitches, slip stitches are not often used on their own to produce a large piece fabric.
 The slip stitch is used for joining, shaping and, where necessary, to move the yarn to another part of the fabric for the next stage.

 1. Insert the hook into the work as directed in the pattern.
 Yarn over and the pull yarn through the work and the loop on the hook in one movement.